-• Training of new district Lav Leaders;

-• Working with conference staff to resource Leadership Development and Nominations Committees;

-• Inventorying current training opportunities and resources and having them listed on the conference website:
+- Training of new district Lay Leaders: - Working with conference staff to resource Leadership Development and Nominations Committees; - Inventorying current training opportunities and resources and having them listed on the conference website; - Supporting the directors of Lay Speaking Ministries in developing new training opportunities though the Lay Servants Academy.

-the laity of the Virginia Conference.
+În the upcoming year the team will strive to educate and make available additional leadership training and resources for the equipping of the laity of the Virginia Conference.